Supply Chain Management

 4. Feedback

-We provide a feedback sheet based on the analysis results referred to in 3. above to all suppliers that completed the common SAQ.
+We provide a feedback sheet based on the analysis resultsreferred to in 3. above to all suppliers that completed the common SAQ.
 The feedback sheet includes the score for each assessment item, including human rights, labor affairs, environmental protection, as well as the overall average score, a comparison with the previous survey, and an overall evaluation.

 Suppliers can objectively understand their own progress, enabling them to continuously improve their CSR activities.

-we also confirm the status of initiatives based on the common SAQ, and request improvements where necessary.
-The average score for the five companies subject to feedback interviews in FY2022 was 283 points (out of 900 points), but in FY2024, it had risen substantially to 488 points.
+In addition, we conduct on-site assessments and hold feedback interviews for those suppliers that have a relatively low score on the common SAQ and may present higher CSR risks, and those suppliers handling raw materials that are deemed to be particularly high-risk from a CSR perspective.
+In the interviews, besides explaining the importance of sustainable procurement, we also confirm the status of initiatives based on the common SAQ, and request improvements where necessary.
+The average score for the five companies subject to on-site assessments and feedback interviews in FY2022 was 283 points (out of 900 points), but in FY2024, it had risen substantially to 488 points.

 In FY2024, we also conducted feedback interviews with 11 companies.
 Through the dialogues outlined in the table below, we are advancing initiatives toward continuous improvement.